By Alex Bigale, PTA

 - A heavy or weak feeling in the inguinal (lower abdominal region)

-- Protrusion of the hernia with crying, couching, or straining when having a bowel movement.
+- Protrusion of the hernia with crying, coughing or straining when having a bowel movement.

 - Prolonged standing can cause protrusion in older children.